Charges laid following 300-person party in Kingston, Ont.'s university district

 Police officers were called to Aberdeen Street at around 2:40 a.m.
 Sunday to disperse the crowd of about 300 people, well above of the 25-person limit for outdoor social gatherings under Ontario's COVID-19 regulations.

-In a release Wednesday, Kingston police said officers charged three people between the ages of 20 and 21, all of whom identified as Queen's University students, were charged with hosting gatherings in excess of provincial limits under the Reopening Ontario Act.
+In a release Wednesday, Kingston police said officers charged three people who are 20 or 21 years old, all of whom identified as Queen's University students, were charged with hosting gatherings in excess of provincial limits under the Reopening Ontario Act.

 All three are due in court in October.
 Kingston police did not name the three suspects in their release Wednesday, but said they would be informing the university.